ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

 * Understand how to setup PowerAI vision trial running on Power CPU
 * Deploy an object detection and image classification application to a VSI on {{site.data.keyword.vpc_short}}
 * Upload an image dataset to train and deploy a deep learning model
+* Test the accuracy and adjust the hyperparameters for an optimized model

 ## Services used
 {: #services}